mraiur/dainmiller.github.io/_posts/2015-10-10-auth-objects.markdown

 We decide, one day, to open source all of our content.
 All videos, text posts, tutorials, etc are now available to *all* users.

-What's an ptimal way to be able to ship this new business requirement?
+What's an optimal way to be able to ship this new business requirement?

 Well, an "Authorization Object" (aka Query Object) isn't the worst way to go.